open-mmlab/mmaction2/docs/getting_started.md

 ### Iteration pipeline

-MMAction-lite implements distributed training and non-distributed training, which uses `MMDistributedDataParallel` and `MMDataParallel` respectively.
+MMAction implements distributed training and non-distributed training, which uses `MMDistributedDataParallel` and `MMDataParallel` respectively.

 We adopt distributed training for both single machine and multiple machines.